Revision Date: 10/25/2021

 Types of competitive bids

-- Annual Bid, Semi-annual or Quarterly Bid – The bid specifications request prices to be firm for a specific period of time, and states the expected quantity of each item to be ordered.
-Funds are encumbered and usage is processed by partial receiving report.
+Annual Bid, Semi-annual or Quarterly Bid – The bid specifications request prices to be firm for a specific period of time, and states the expected quantity of each item to be ordered.
+Funds are encumbered and usage is processed by a partial receipt in Workday.
 Items are only delivered on request.
 This method requires less paper work and allows the Department to “pick up the phone” and order any of the items on the Purchase Order.
-The invoice will be paid by the Comptroller’s Office without additional paper work.
+The invoice will be paid by the Comptroller’s Office without additional work.

 Bid evaluation process